AZERBAIJAN: Imam's pre-trial imprisonment extended in treason case

 Babayev was freed in February 2020 at the end of his sentence.

-Babayev lodged a case to the European Court of Human Rights (ECtHR) in Strasbourg in 2017 (Application No. 34015/17).
-He initially brought the case to challenge his pre-trial detention, but his lawyer updated the case after his sentence.
+Babayev lodged a case to the European Court of Human Rights (ECtHR) in Strasbourg in 2017 (Application No. 34015/17) to challenge his pre-trial detention.
 The ECtHR asked the government questions about the case on 4 September 2018.
 Babayev is awaiting a decision in the case from the Strasbourg court.

 Parliament approves Religion Law amendments in second reading